 2254 Religions of Africa and the Indigenous Americans 4 credits An examination of the myths and ideas, rituals, and institutions associated with the religious traditions of prehistoric peoples and contemporary tribal people of Africa and the indigenous Americans.
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2254.
 Offered as needed.
 2255 Religions of Asia 4 credits A study of the major Asian religions: Hinduism, Buddhism, Confucianism, Daoism, and Shinto.
 Attention is given to origins and historical development, beliefs, practices, and institutions as well as to the manner in which Europeans and Americans have imagined religion and the East ("Orientalism").
 Global Perspective, Humanities.
-2256 Religions of the Ancient World 4 credits An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example, Egypt, Mesopotamia, Iran, Greece) and the ancient Americas (for example, Aztec, Inca, Maya).
+Cross-listed with Cross Cultural Studies 2255.
+2256 Religions of the Ancient World 4 credits An examination of the earliest evidence for human religious behavior as well as some of the religious traditions of the ancient Mediterranean and Near East (for example: Egypt, Mesopotamia, Iran, and Greece) and the ancient Americas (for example: Aztec, Inca, and Maya).
 Global Perspective, Humanities.
 Cross-listed with Cross Cultural Studies 2256.
 Offered as needed.
 2291 Directed Readings in Philosophy and Religious Studies 1 credit A close reading of a major text in philosophy and/or religious studies.
 Students will also become familiar with selected critical studies of the text.
 Course may be repeated up to four semesters for credit.
 3302 Classical Indian Philosophy 4 credits A rigorous introduction to the classical Indian tradition of philosophical thought, from its roots in the Vedas and Upanishads to its systemization in the six orthodox (astika) schools.
 Attention is also given to the "heterodox" views of the Buddhists, the Jains, and the "materialists."
 Global Perspective, Humanities.
+Cross-listed with Cross Cultural Studies 3302 and Philosophy 3302.
+Offered as needed.
+3303 God, Self, and World 4 credits A comparative study of how human beings have variously envisioned divine reality.
+The course examines a variety of religious traditions' and thinkers' conceptions of an ultimate reality and also explores how these traditions and thinkers have understood the human place within an envisioned divine order.
+The course devotes attention to both theistic and non-theistic views from around the globe.
+Humanities.
+Offered as needed.